Nuclear Information Centre

 There were also stories of nuclear sites becoming self-propagating, appearing in the most unlikely places, possibly from small modular wind-borne spores.

 It is also possible that fungi and mycelium became popular motifs within 21st century culture and were critically deployed for analogous purposes.
-Further speculative research may reveal more on this in time but for now this surviving clay mushroom enjoys its elevated cultural status alongside all the other objects thus far accessioned into The Half-life Afterlife.
+Further speculative research may reveal more on this in time but for now this surviving clay mushroom enjoys its elevated cultural status alongside all the other objects thus far accessioned into The Half-Life Afterlife.

-Information last updated: Sun15 Sep 2024
+Information last updated: Wed 27 Nov 2024

 Back